pedrobg00/obsidian-statistics-vault/README.md

+---
+dg-publish: true
+dg-home: true
+dg-show-local-graph: true
+---

 ## Intro

-📊 This Obsidian vault stores statistics studies.
+📊 This Obsidian vault stores statistics studies (in portuguese - Brazil).
 It includes key concepts, formulas, practical examples, and insights.
 The notes are structured and interconnected to make learning and review easier.

 ## Utils